K12 Certificate in Online Teaching

 When: Open enrollment.
 Start the class right after you register.

 Cost: WI K12 educator: $395.
 Out-of-state educator: $495.
 Group rate for 5 or more: $355 per learner

 To receive announcements about future offerings, click on Receive Information»

 Totally online, self-paced, affordable

-Learners earn the certificate after completing the course Fundamentals of Online Teaching for K12 Instructors and a course project.
-The Fundamentals course provides a solid foundation in the pedagogy of online teaching, with a focus on key principles and practices important for quality K12 outcomes.
+Learners earn the K12 Certificate in Online Teaching (KCOT) Certificate after completing the online course work and a course project.
+The KCOT provides a foundation in the pedagogy of online teaching, focusing on key principles and practices important for K12 educators.
 The course is completely online and self-paced.
 You control your own schedule for when to do your work.
 Topics include:

 - Online course models and principles

 In this certificate you’ll learn about practical guidelines for K12 instructors who are interested in teaching in the online environment.
 You’ll engage in learning and reflective activities that will help you understand the knowledge and skills you need to succeed.
 Using a course of your choice, you’ll complete a final activity and receive personalized feedback from a UW-Madison Distance Education Professional Development instructor.
 Successful completion of this project qualifies you for the K12 Certificate in Online Teaching.

 Successful completion of this UW-Madison certificate earns you 3 Continuing Education Units (CEUs), representing 30 hours of engagement in professional development activities.
 CEUs measure non-credit educational and career enhancement experiences, not undergrad or graduate level credit.
 One CEU is defined as ten (10) hours of full participation in an organized continuing education experience under responsible sponsorship, capable direction, and qualified instruction (click for source).